Warrensville–Shaker station: History

 In 2014, the station underwent another renovation.
 The concrete stairways were removed and replaced by two concrete ramps leading up the grade on either side of the tracks to entrance plazas to access Warrensville Road or either side of Shaker Boulevard.
-Additionally, wheelchair lifts were added on each platform to allow those in wheelchairs to board from the low-level platforms.
-The new station opened on November 22, 2016.
+Additionally, ramps were added on each platform to allow people with disabilities to board from the low-level platforms.
+The renovated station reopened on November 22, 2016.

 Station layout

 The station comprises two side platforms.
 Two concrete walkways, each from the west side of Warrensvile Road at the intersections of Shaker Boulevard East and Shaker Boulevard West, extend down to the platforms.
+Bus stops are located near each ramp.
 There is a parking lot along the westbound platform.
 Access to the parking is from westbound Shaker Boulevard.
-The Warrensville Center Road overpass is the only grade separation on the Green Line from Shaker Square east.
-(There is also a bridge at Green Road, but it extends over tracks beyond the end of the line used for layovers.)
+The Warrensville Center Road overpass is the only grade separation on the Green Line east of Shaker Square station.